cyburdine/how-to/openmoonray/README.md

-How to install MoonRay on Rocky Linux
+## How to install MoonRay on Rocky Linux

-Rocky 9.1 system minimal install
+### Start with a fresh Rocky 9.1 minimal install system
 ```
 # dnf install -y epel-release
 ```